emilebosch/chef-node-capistrano/README.md

 ## How to use

+Although not necessary the docs here assumate that you have the ``vmware_fusion`` provider of vagrant installed.

 ### Installing required stuff

 You might want to install the following gems since they are required